paarthd00/P-money/README.md

 ## Overview

-P-money is a simple implementation of a blockchain-based cryptocurrency.
-It includes a basic blockchain structure with blocks and transactions, as well as a wallet for managing public and private keys.
+P-money is a blockchain-based cryptocurrency implementation with a basic structure for managing transactions and wallets.
+It features a straightforward blockchain architecture, blocks, and transactions, along with a wallet component for handling public and private keys.

-## Files
+## Project Structure

-- **main.go:** The main entry point for the P-money program.
-It initializes a new blockchain, creates a wallet, and adds blocks to the blockchain with transaction data.
+- **main.go:** The main entry point of the P-money program, initializing the blockchain, creating a wallet, and adding blocks to the blockchain with transaction data.

-- **blockchain/blockchain.go:** Contains the blockchain-related logic, including block and blockchain struct definitions, block creation, hashing, and blockchain management functions.
+- **blockchain/blockchain.go:** Houses the blockchain-related logic, including definitions for blocks and the blockchain structure, block creation, hashing, and functions for managing the blockchain.

-- **wallet/wallet.go:** Implements a basic wallet with functions for generating public and private key pairs, creating a Bitcoin-like address, and initializing a new wallet.
+- **wallet/wallet.go:** Implements a basic wallet with functions for generating public and private key pairs, creating Bitcoin-like addresses, and initializing a new wallet.

+- **client/client.go:** Contains the client-side code responsible for sending transactions to the P-money blockchain server.

+- **server/server.go:** The server-side code for handling incoming transactions, updating the blockchain, and managing connections.

 ## Getting Started